Wuvist/lcpc/lcpc.typ

 ) <sg_lcpc_change>

 Quick findings from this LCPC:
-- All LCP below 1: no household face deficit
+- All LCP below 1: no household face deficit.
-- LCP of all groups drop from 2007/08 to 2017/18 as shown in @sg_lcpc_change.
+- LCP of all groups drop from 2007/08 to 2017/18, the lower type of dwelling tends to have higher drop in LCP as shown in @sg_lcpc_change.
+- LCPC thus become much more "flat" in 2017/18 than in 2012/13, implies social equality has improved.
-- 1-2 Room group has the most improvement from 2012/13 to 2017/18, as a result of larger increment in income than expenditure.
+- HDB 1-2 Room group has the most improvement from 2012/13 to 2017/18, as a result of larger increment in income than expenditure.
 This could be a result of large transfer payment by the government.
-- LCPC of 2017/18 is in a slight "W" shape, which the "middle class" - group staying in 4-Room HDB and 5-Room and EC have large LCP than the neighboring groups 3-Room HDB and Condo.
-This may reflects the so-called "Squeezed Middle Class"
+- LCPC of 2017/18 is in a slight "W" shape, which the "middle class" - group staying in HDB 4-Room and 5-Room&EC have larger LCP than the neighboring groups HDB 3-Room and Condo.
+This may reflects the so-called "Squeezed Middle Class".
-- LCPC is much more "flatten" in 2017/18 than 2012/13, which may imply a more equal society.

 === GST increment

+There are many factors would affect LCPC, especially change in government policy.
 Singapore Government increase GST from 7% to 9% in 2023 and 2024, with 1% increment each year, and it applies to all expenditure of all segments.
 Assuming Singaporeans doesn't change consumption with new GST, i.e. inelastic to price change of 1%; this policy will shift whole LCPC upwards, but the shape remains.

-Singapore government does provide "Assurance Package" to help low income families@ap_support cushion the impact of the GST increment, thus this policy will have an "bending effect" on LCPC, potentially making it more flatten.
+Singapore government does provide "Assurance Package" to help low income families@ap_support cushion the impact of GST increment, thus this policy could potentially further flatten LCPC.

-When HER 2022/23 report is available, I will re-visit with the new data.
+When HER 2022/23 report is available, I will re-visit with the new data to evaluate the impact of GST increment in Singapore.

 = Estimation of other LCPC